ccdmb/catastrophy-pipeline/README.md

 **Run the catastrophy classifier for many genomes.**.

+**NB.
+Many of these instructions are boilerplate from the nf-core project and are not currently accurate.
+In the mean-time please raise an issue if you want to run this pipeline and need help.**

 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.32.0-brightgreen.svg)](https://www.nextflow.io/)

 ## Introduction

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

-NB.
-Many of these instructions are boilerplate from the nf-core project and are not currently accurate.
-In the mean-time please raise an issue if you want to run this pipeline and need help.

 ## Quick Start